ianraphael/ianraphael.github.io/SnoTATOSsystemDescription.md

 # SnoTATOS: the Snow Thickness And Temperature Observation systems

-SnoTATOS is an ultra-low power, affordable, distributed snow measurement system.
+The Arctic is cold, dark, and hard to get to.
+To understand how the Arctic ice cover and climate are changing, we need more frequent and more precise snow measurements than people, planes, and satellites can provide.
+Autonomous instrumentation can do the job, but current snow sensing systems are prohibitively expensive and difficult to transport and install.
+We are trying to change that with SnoTATOS: an ultra-low power, affordable, distributed snow measurement system.
+A SnoTATOS station is ~98% less expensive, 92% lighter, and 50% faster to deploy than the current leading polar snow sensing systems, and with an average power demand of only 224 µA, a SnoTATOS station can achieve a ~2,200 day endurance using a single D-cell battery.

+![image](/img/snotatos_system.png)

-Dataloggers equipped with ultrasonic rangefinders can installed in a network up to 20 km in diameter.
+Each SnoTATOS station is equipped with an ultrasonic rangefinder, and can be installed in a network up to 20 km in diameter.
-Each remote station relays its data back to a central base station using LoRa radio.
+The stations transmit their data back to a central base station using LoRa radio.
 The base station sends all network data home using Iridium SBD.
-We have also integrated SnoTATOS into the <a href="https://www.cryosphereinnovation.com/simb3" target="_blank" rel="noopener noreferrer">SIMB3 buoy</a>.
+Check out the <a href="/SnoTATOSdata" target="_blank" rel="noopener noreferrer">data page</a>

-With an average power demand of only 224 µA, a SnoTATOS station can achieve a ~2,200 day endurance using a single D-cell battery.

-![image](/img/snotatos_system.png)
+to see live data from SnoTATOS networks currently deployed in sea ice north of Greenland and Canada!

 ![image](/img/snotatos_station.png)